hemantksingh/messup-learn/fundamentals/platform/Kubernetes.md

 ## Service mesh and serverless

-A service mesh moves mutual TLS, retries, timeouts and request telemetry out of application code into the platform.
+A service mesh moves mutual TLS, retries, timeouts and request telemetry out of application code into the platform ([Resilience Patterns](Resilience%20Patterns.md)).
 The data plane is a sidecar proxy in every pod or, in ambient mode, a per-node proxy; a control plane pushes policy to it.
 Istio and Linkerd are CNCF graduated projects and emit traces with OpenTelemetry.

 Serverless on Kubernetes means scale-to-zero and request-driven scaling for containers.
 Knative, a CNCF project, provides that on a standard cluster.
 Underneath it is still pods, plus an autoscaler that counts requests and a router that holds them while a pod starts.